imkaywu/open3DCV/docs/index.md

 * robust estimation using RANSAC

 ### Implementation
 The implementation of various algorithms have been organized into a list of blog posts.
-Please visit the [vision tutorial](https://imkaywu.github.io/tutorials/vision/) page for more details.
+Please visit the page of [open3DCV implementation tutorials](https://imkaywu.github.io/tutorials/open3dcv/) for more details.

 ### Download
 The source code and documentation are [available in Github](https://github.com/imkaywu/open3DCV/)